TimothyMcEvoy/TimothyMcEvoy/README.md

 ### Hi.
 Most repositories here are set as private or within organization accounts.
+I also maintain other GitHub accounts which may have what you are looking for.
 If you are here looking for something in particular, email me at timothymcevoy@vt.edu.

 <!--
 **TimothyMcEvoy/TimothyMcEvoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.